edutrul/drupal-ai/README.md

 ### Skills (`/skills`)

-Invoke-on-demand reference knowledge.
-Claude loads a skill only when the task requires it, keeping context lean.
+Invoke-on-demand reference knowledge loaded only when the task requires it, keeping context lean.

 | Skill | Description |
 |---|---|